dbousfie/1026bot/syllabus.md

 receive credit for this course.
 Contact Nig Narain (nnarain@uwo.ca) if you have any questions.

-## Attendance Bonus (5% on Final Exam)
+## Attendance Bonus (5% on Essay)

-Students will receive a 0.625% bonus on their final exam grade for every **Thursday** class attended (attendance must be recorded through the Microsoft form each week during class time).
+Students will receive a 0.625% bonus on their essay grade for every **Thursday** class attended (attendance must be recorded through the Microsoft form each week during class time).
 There is no attendance for the Tuesday class.
 There is a maximum of 8 classes considered to earn the full 5% bonus.
 You can check your participation through the link in Brightspace weekly.
-You cannot receive more than 100% on the final exam.
+You cannot receive more than 100% on the essay.

 ## OWL Brightspace website: why should I check this regularly?